RaghucharanV/End-to-End-DL-NLP/Readme.md

     model.save("s_model")
     #to load model
     model1 = tf.keras.models.load_model('s_model')

     ```
 **2.Web Service**
 To build web service a frontend, Used flask lib from python,Flask is a micro web framework written in Python.
 It is designed to be lightweight, modular, and easy to use, allowing developers to quickly build web applications with minimal boilerplate code.
 here, the code of [webapp](app.py)
-    imported flask lib with app.route('/') return the predcition of model with logging in database.
+imported flask lib with app.route('/') returns the prediction of the model by logging in database.
-    For app.py contain code
-    you can check by runing on cmd....
+For app.py contain code you can check by running on cmd....
     ```bash

     python app.py

     ```
     ```py
     def predict_text(input_text):
     res = predict_text_and_log(input_text)